Rytchie/Portfolio/README.md

-This repo contains code for my portfolio, eduford university, calculator and rock-paper-scissors. *Beginner Projects*
+This repo contains code for my portfolio Projects*